 When summer arrives, it seems only reasonable that the hearty meals of winter get replaced with light, colorful, and sometimes handheld-only options that complement the heat.
-And while we're big fans of salads, there's no reason to shy away from one particularly rich and filling dish this time of year: pasta.
+And while we're big fans of salads, there's no reason to shy away from one particularly filling dish this time of year: Pasta.

 Instant Pot Creamy Chicken Pasta